 The categories of data subjects to whom the Personal Data relates

-Client, employees, or other registered persons that the Controller stores information about in the systems operated by the Processor according to the Principal Agreement, and for which the Processor has a legal basis for the processing of such personal data.
+Client, employees, or other registered persons that the Controller stores information about in the systems operated by the Processor according to the Principal Agreement, and for which the Controller has a legal basis for the processing of such personal data.